Khloé Kardashian Admits To Fighting ‘Inner Battle’ Over Relationship Troubles

 — TooFab (@TooFab) April 29, 2019

-The pair reportedly reunited for their daughter’s first birthday, but kept their distance from one another, a source told PEOPLE.
-The source said there was never a question whether Thompson would be invited to the party even though Kardashian seemed anxious about the idea.
+The pair reportedly reunited for their daughter’s first birthday, but kept their distance from one another, a source told People.
+The source said there was never a question whether Thompson would be invited to the party, even though Kardashian seemed anxious about the idea.
 The source explained that it was important to Kardashian that True spends time with her dad because she wants her to have a great relationship with him.